 This section contains some information and resources to support you in using the novel to engage with the learning outcomes in the new English subject specification.

-Below you will find a guide to the prescribed novels for junior cycle English including a synopsis, themes and suitability for each of the novels.
+Below you will find a guide to the prescribed novels for junior cycle English including a synopsis and the themes for each of the novels.
 You will find further resources and links by clicking on the book covers of each novel below.

 Circulars relating to content guidelines and text choice are available at http://education.ie